randomcoffeesnob/decent-advanced-rest-api/readme.md

 * install the Homebridge Http Switch Plugin (https://github.com/Supereg/homebridge-http-switch)
 * create a new device and add the example configuration

+Update: there is now a better way to integrate this plugin with Homebridge: https://github.com/muelmx/homebridge-decent-advanced-rest-api / https://www.npmjs.com/package/homebridge-decent-advanced-rest-api
+Many thanks to muelmx :-)

 ... please contact me for feature requests.